Quebec Royal Canadian Mounted Police

-The RCMP "C" Division is the Royal Canadian Mounted Police division responsible for federal policing in the Province of Quebec.
-Approximately 1,500 police officers, civilian members, and public servants work on a number of different lines of effort, including financial integrity, national and border security, and organized crime enforcement.
-The RCMP in Quebec relies on dedicated resources to conduct investigations, provide VIP protective services and undertake crime prevention initiatives in communities in all areas of Quebec.
+The RCMP "C" Division is the Royal Canadian Mounted Police division responsible for federal policing in the province of Quebec.
+Approximately 1,500 police officers, civilian members, and public servants carry out a range of federal policing duties, including enforcing financial crime legislation, national and border security, combating organized crime, conducting investigations, providing VIP protective services, and undertaking crime prevention initiatives in communities throughout Quebec.

 The role of the RCMP in Quebec is strictly to enforce federal statutes.
-"C" Division differs in that respect from its RCMP counterparts in most Canadian provinces and from its policing partners in Quebec, which are guided by the concept of community policing.
-However, by joining forces and intelligence capabilities with its partners in Canada and abroad, "C" Division is able to conduct successful inter-territorial investigations.
+The "C" Division differs from its RCMP counterparts in most Canadian provinces and from its policing partners in Quebec which operate under a community policing model.
+However, by combining resources and intelligence capabilities with its partners in Canada and abroad, the "C" Division is able to conduct interprovincial and international investigations.

 Structure

-In addition to its headquarters located in Montreal, "C" Division is composed of detachments that are divided geographically into two districts, namely East and West districts.
+Its headquarters are located in Montreal with its detachments divided geographically into two districts: East & West.